Eswereddy/OpenAi/README.md

 ## Latest additions

-Two features aimed at the two drop-off points the five AI touchpoints above don't cover — "I'll come back to this later" and "I'd rather talk to a person":
+Two features aimed at the two drop-off points the six AI touchpoints above don't cover — "I'll come back to this later" and "I'd rather talk to a person":